-If you are satisfied with your current Medigap policy, your best option is usually to stay with this policy for as long as the policy and insurance company continue to meet your needs.
+If you have Medicare Supplement (Medigap) insurance, you may be wondering if you should consider changing plans. if you’re satisfied with your current Medigap plan, a good option is usually to stay with your plan for as long as the coverage and insurance company continue to meet your needs.

 If you are unhappy with your coverage or costs, however, you may be thinking about switching to a new Medigap policy.
 For example, you may want to switch because: